Genivia/ugrep/README.md

            -R, --dereference-recursive
                   Recursively read all files under  each  directory.
 Follow  all symbolic links, unlike -r.
-When -J1 is specified, files are searched in the same order as specified.
 Note that when no FILE arguments are specified and input is read from a terminal, recursive  searches are performed as if -R is specified.
+See also option --sort.

            -r, --recursive
-                  Recursively read all files under each directory, following  sym- bolic  links  only if they are on the command line.
-When -J1 is specified, files are searched in the same order as specified.
+                  Recursively  read all files under each directory, following sym- bolic links only if they are specified on the command line.
+See also option --sort.

            --replace=FORMAT
                   Replace  matching patterns in the output by the specified FORMAT with `%' fields.
 When option -P is  used,  FORMAT  may  include `%1' to `%9', `%[NUM]#' and `%[NAME]#' to output group captures.
                   A `%%' outputs `%' and  `%~'  outputs  a  newline.
 See  option --format,  `ugrep  --help format' and `man ugrep' section FORMAT for details.

            -S, --dereference
                   If -r is specified, all symbolic links are  followed,  like  -R.
                   The default is not to follow symbolic links.

            -s, --no-messages
                   Silent  mode: nonexistent and unreadable files are ignored, i.e. their error messages are suppressed.

            --save-config[=FILE]